New cases of super-flares on slowly rotating solar-type stars and large amplitude super-flares in G- and M-type main-sequence stars: Introduction

 Statistical study of super-flares on different stellar types has been an active area of research \citep{maehara2012,Shibayama_2013,Wu2015,He2015,He2018,yang2017,Van-Doorsselaere2017,Lu2019,Yang2019,gunther2020,Tu2020,Gao2022}. \citet{Shibayama_2013} studied statistics of stellar super-flares.
 These authors discovered that for Sun-like stars (with surface temperature 5600-6000 K and slowly rotating with periods longer than 10 days), the occurrence rate of super-flares with an energy of $10^{34}-10^{35}$ erg is once in 800-5000 yr. \citet{Shibayama_2013} confirmed the previous results of \citet{maehara2012} in that the occurrence rate ($dN/dE$) of super-flares versus flare energy $E$ shows a power-law distribution with $dN/dE \propto E^{-\alpha}$, where $\alpha \sim 2$.
 Such occurrence rate distribution versus flare energy is roughly similar to that for solar flares. \citet{Tu2020} identified and verified 1216 super-flares on 400 solar-type stars by analyzing 2-minute cadence data from 25,734 stars observed during the first year of the TESS mission.
 The results indicate a higher frequency distribution of super-flares compared to the findings from the Kepler mission.
 This difference may be due to a significant portion of the TESS solar-type stars in the dataset are rapidly rotating stars.
 The power-law index $\gamma$ of the super-flare frequency distribution was determined to be $\gamma = 2.16 \pm 0.10$, which is consistent with the results obtained from the Kepler mission.
 The study highlights an extraordinary star, TIC43472154, which exhibits approximately 200 super-flares per year. \citet{Tu2020} analyzed the correlation between the energy and duration of super-flares, represented as $T_{duration}\propto E^{\beta}$.
 They derived a power-law index $\beta = 0.42 \pm 0.01$ for this correlation, which is slightly larger than the value of $\beta = 1/3$ predicted by magnetic reconnection theory.
+Similar conclusion has been reached earlier by \citet{Maehara2015}, who found that the duration of superflares, $\tau$, scales as the flare energy, $E$, according to $\tau \propto E^{0.39\pm 0.03}$. \citet{Yang2023} analyzed TESS light curves from the first 30 sectors of TESS data with a two-minute exposure time.
+They identified a total of 60810 flare events occurring on 13478 stars and performed a comprehensive statistical analysis focusing on the characteristics of flare events, including their amplitude, duration, and energy.
 We believe that method for flare energy estimation used in \citep{Shibayama_2013,yang2017} is more accurate than one used by \citet{Schaefer00} and \citet{Nogami14}.
-We therefore base of flare energy estimate on method of \citet{Shibayama_2013} and \citet{at1} referred thereafter as Paper I.
+We therefore base of flare energy estimate on method of \citet{Shibayama_2013} and \citet{paper1} referred thereafter as Paper I.